quantalogic/quantalogic/quantalogic_flow/README.md

 ## Approaches: YAML vs. Fluent API

 Quantalogic Flow offers two ways to define workflows: **YAML** for simplicity and **Fluent API** for flexibility.
-Let’s explore both with a simple example: a workflow that reads a string, converts it to uppercase, and prints it.
+Below is a comparison using a workflow that reads a string, converts it to uppercase, and prints it.

 ### YAML Approach
 **Why**: YAML is declarative, readable, and ideal for static workflows or non-coders.